lisa-butler/Northwest-Scuba-Diving/TESTING.md

 # Testing

-Return back to the [README.md](README.md) file.

-In this section, you need to convince the assessors that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part, you should go over all of your project's features, and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 ## Code Validation

 Use the space to discuss code validation for any of your own code files (where applicable).
 You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

 ### HTML